 Photos| | By David Clarke

+An African rock python found itself with an unusually crazy hankering.
+This particular meal would be enough to make almost anyone turn away, especially at 30 pounds and alive.
+It tried to eat a porcupine while it was being watched at the Eland Game Reserve in South Africa.
 Normally, an African rock python will wrap its lengthy body around its prey and squeeze it into submission, possibly to help it go down their throat more easily.
 Snakes have the ability to unhinge their jaws and swallow their meals whole, so a mammal the size of a small child would be no problem.
 As the meal is being digested, it travels down the length of the snake’s body until it’s gone from sight.
 The porcupine was especially large, so the time it would take to digest would have been longer than usual – like over a month in this case.